-- Paycheck Protection Program Application Form SBA Form 2483 (04/20) - Applicants who answer YES to Question 3 shall provide a list of all affiliate businesses with common ownership or common management - o Applicants who answer YES to Question 4 shall provide details of the EIDL loan obtained. - o Applicants who answer YES to Questions 1, 2, 5 or 6 are NOT eligible for a PPP loan. - Your calculation of average monthly payroll for 2019 or Trailing Twelve Months through a month ended 2020.
-(A summary of the regulatory guidance regarding how this is calculated is provided on page 3 of this document.) - For seasonal businesses, the above but only using payroll data for the dates from February 15, 2019-June 30, 2019. - For companies not in business for full year 2019, the above but only for January and February 2020. - The source documents you used to calculate the average monthly payroll figure. - Such documentation may include payroll processor records or payroll tax filings.
-For borrowers that do not have any such documentation, the borrower must provide other supporting documentation, such as bank records, sufficient to demonstrate the qualifying payroll amount. - In addition to the above, prior to final loan approval, the Borrowers must make sure that all organizational documents are current with Busey Bank ("Busey") and you may be required to complete Beneficial Ownership documents if there have been any changes in ownership since completing those forms for Busey. - If you are an independent contractor, sole proprietor or self-employed individual, see Exhibit A for other program requirements. - If you are a partnership, see Exhibit B for other program requirements. - Other items that may be requested or required by Busey or SBA.
+- Paycheck Protection Program Application Form SBA Form 2483 (04/20) - Applicants who answer YES to Question 3 shall provide a list of all affiliate businesses with common ownership or common management - Applicants who answer YES to Question 4 shall provide details of the EIDL loan obtained. - Applicants who answer YES to Questions 1, 2, 5 or 6 are NOT eligible for a PPP loan. - If you have completed a prior version of the PPP Application Form that may be acceptable will provide an update as soon as possible. - Your calculation of average monthly payroll for 2019.
+(A summary of the regulatory guidance regarding how this is calculated is provided on page 3 of this document.) - For seasonal businesses, the above but only using payroll data for the dates from February 15, 2019-June 30, 2019. - For companies not in business for full year 2019, the above but only for January and February 2020. - The source documents you used to calculate the average monthly payroll figure. - Such documentation may include payroll processor records, payroll tax filings, and/or Form 1099-MISC, or income and expenses from a sole proprietorship.
+For borrowers that do not have any such documentation, the borrower must provide other supporting documentation, such as bank records, sufficient to demonstrate the qualifying payroll amount. - Your company's number of employees on or around February 15, 2020. - This can be accomplished through a payroll census report, payroll summary report, register or similar document. - Date Borrower Established - In addition to the above, prior to final loan approval, the Borrowers must make sure that all organizational documents are current with Busey Bank ("Busey") and you may be required to complete Beneficial Ownership documents if there have been any changes in ownership since completing those forms for Busey. - Other items that may be requested or required by Busey or SBA.

-By submitting an application to Busey for a loan under the Paycheck Protection Program (the "PPP"), the applicant(s): (a) understand that Busey anticipates a high volume of applications and there may be processing delays and system failures that interfere with submission of an application to the SBA, that Busey does not represent or guarantee that it will submit an application before funds are no longer available under the PPP or at all, and that Busey will not be responsible if applicant(s) do not receive a loan because funds are no longer available under the PPP or for any other reason, (b) certify that all information contained in such application or otherwise delivered from time to time in connection with such application is true in all material respects, (c) understand that Busey will rely on such information in deciding whether or not to grant or continue credit to the applicant(s) and in the administration of any loan to applicant(s) under the PPP, (d) understand that an application will only be considered a complete application upon the submission of all supporting documentation required by the application and that the applicant(s) may be asked for additional information based upon SBA rules from time to time in effect and/or required by Busey, (e) understand that Busey's acceptance of an application does not constitute a promise or commitment to lend to applicant(s), (f) understand that Busey can only make a loan if funds remain available under the PPP and Busey does not control how quickly the SBA will respond to any application or in what order, and (g) understand such application and any potential loan to applicant(s) is subject to the requirements of the PPP, which may change at any time, without notice.
+By submitting an application to Busey for a loan under the Paycheck Protection Program (the "PPP"), the applicant(s): (a) certify that all information contained in such application or otherwise delivered from time to time in connection with such application is true in all material respects, (b) understand that Busey will rely on such information in deciding whether or not to grant or continue credit to the applicant(s) and in the administration of any loan to applicant(s) under the PPP, (c) understand that an application will only be considered a complete application upon the submission of all supporting documentation required by the application and that the applicant(s) may be asked for additional information based upon SBA rules from time to time in effect and/or required by Busey, (d) understand that Busey's acceptance of an application does not constitute a promise or commitment to lend to applicant(s), (e) understands that Busey can only make a loan if funds remain available under the PPP and Busey does not control how quickly the SBA will respond to any application or in what order and Busey will not be responsible if applicant(s) do not receive a loan because funds are no longer available under the PPP, and (f) understands such application and any potential loan to applicant(s) is subject to the requirements of the PPP, which may change at any time, without notice.